 - o Pants must meet the modesty and appropriateness standard as mentioned above.
-Slacks, jeans or pants must at least touch the knee. - No leggings, jeggings, athletic shorts, athletic pants, pajama pants, sweats, or yoga pants are permissible on campus or during a school related events with the exception of pre-announced school activities such as Spirit Week
+Slacks, jeans, or shorts must at least touch the knee. - o No leggings, jeggings, athletic shorts, athletic pants, pajama pants, sweats, or yoga pants are permissible on campus or during a school related events except for pre-announced school activities such as Spirit Week